-Chimney Stacks Chimney Stacks
+Chimney Stacks

 Repair Category 2

-Notes There is evidence of open pointing to the synthetic stonework of the chimney stack.
+Notes The chimney stack appears to be constructed of original materials and general deterioration is noted.
 Chimneys, particularly of older properties, can be a source of water penetration and defects to rendering, mortar and flashings can be difficult to detect from a ground level inspection.
 These will require to be maintained in good repair to discourage water penetration.
 It is good practice to engage a reputable roofing or building contractor prior to purchase to advise on life expectancy and repair/replacement costs.

-Roofing including Roof Space Repair Category 1 Notes Moss growth is noted to the roof covering.
-I am advised by the seller that the roof was renewed in the past 20 years and this should be confirmed.
+Roofing including Roof Space

+Repair Category 2

+Notes The roof structure appears to be of an older design.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
+There are valley gutters.
+These can be problematic especially within older buildings and maintenance should be undertaken regularly.
+There is evidence of wood boring insect infestation to the timbers within the roof space.
+Please see comments under Dampness, Rot & Infestation.
+There is a gap between the fire separation wall and the top of the pitched roof covering.
+This represents a fire hazard and security risk.